sensegrouppro/Security-System/README.md

 The site assessment typically takes 30 to 90 minutes depending on property size.
 After the visit, we have a clear, accurate picture of what your system needs.

----

 ## Step 2: System Design and Camera Placement Planning

-[Add image: A floor plan diagram of a commercial property with camera positions, coverage angles, and cable routing paths marked in different colours]

 With the site assessment done, we design the system.
 This is where the technical planning happens before any physical work begins.